hismailbulut/Neoray/README.md

 NeoraySet Transparency 0.95
 ```

 The target update time in one second.
-Like FPS but neoray doesn't render screen
+Like FPS but Neoray doesn't render screen
 in every frame.
 Default is 60.
 ```vim
 NeoraySet TargetTPS 60